menu

 What is myofascial pain syndrome?

 Myofascial pain can also present itself as a trigger point.
 A trigger point is a hardened nodule of tight and contracted muscles.
-They are found in anywhere in the body.
-However, the most common areas where trigger points can be found are the neck, back, gluteal/buttock.
+They are found anywhere in the body.
+However, the most common areas where trigger points can be found are the neck, back, and gluteal/buttock.
 A trigger point usually forms in the muscle belly and fascia of the muscles.

 Symptoms of myofascial pain or trigger point: